Yoctol/bottender/docs/the-basics-routing.md

 ## Custom Routes

-If you wish to use your route predicate, you may use the `route` to create your route wrapper.
+If you prefer to use your route predicate, you may use the `route` function to create your route wrapper.
+The `route` function takes a function that returns a boolean as the first argument:

 ```js
 const { router, route } = require('bottender/router');